mitchellkrogza/apache-ultimate-bad-bot-blocker/CPANEL-Instructions.md

 #CPANEL user instructions for the Apache Ultimate Bad Bot, User-Agent and Spam Referrer  Blocker

+## Update Notification System
+Please subscribe your email address to the mailing list at **https://groups.google.com/forum/#!forum/apache-ultimate-bad-bot-blocker** or simply send a blank email to **apache-ultimate-bad-bot-blocker+subscribe@googlegroups.com** to subscribe.
+**Please make sure you are subscribed to notifications** to be notified when the blocker is updated and also to be notified when any important or mission critical changes take place.

 For people wanting to run this bad bot and spam referrer blocker on Cpanel systems, here is a sample configuration excerpt for a single vhost.
 This came from a user who I helped to get the Apache Bad Bot Blocker working on CPanel.

 The configuration below is for an SSL site and includes the very important http (port 80) redirect to https (Port 443) which a lot of people tend to forget about.